Sports & Activities

-Charlotte Gray is an award winning biographer and historian.
-She is the author of eight non-fiction bestsellers including Gold Diggers: Striking It Rich in the Klondike, Reluctant Genius: the Passionate Life and Inventive Mind of Alexander Graham Bell, and Sisters in the Wilderness: The Lives of Susanna Moodie and Catharine Parr Traill.
+Charlotte Gray is an award-winning biographer and historian.
+She is the author of nine non-fiction bestsellers including The Massey Murder: A Maid, her Master, and the Trial that Shocked a Country; Gold Diggers: Striking It Rich in the Klondike; Reluctant Genius: the Passionate Life and Inventive Mind of Alexander Graham Bell; and Sisters in the Wilderness: The Lives of Susanna Moodie and Catharine Parr Traill.

 non-fiction has appeared in The Globe and Mail, Maclean's, Mothering and New